bnzk/djangocms-misc/README.md

 Yet implemented on `develop` branch only!

-### Untranslated Placeholder (no under development currently!)

-WARNING: very experimental.
-Would allow mixed translated/untranslated placeholders.
-Get real untranslated placeholders, that have the same plugins, for all languages. monkey patch `cms.utils.plugins.assign_plugins`, and due to "different trees", other monkey patches may be needed (sorting/structure mode!).
-Currently trying different approaches, that can be tried: `djangocms_misc.editmode_fallback_placeholder` (always displaying fallbacks) or `djangocms_misc.untranslated_placeholder` (kind a "real" untranslated placeholder).

-usage: add on of the mentioned apps to `INSTALLED_APPS`.
-In your placeholder settings, either add `editmode_language_fallback: True` or `untranslated: True`, depending which version you have installed.
-There you go.

-Yet implemented on `develop` branch only!

 ### Autopublisher

 WARNING: very experimental.
 Goal: Make the "Publish Page changes" non existent, so draft and live